pureprofile/pureprofile-sdk-ios/README.md

 1) Add Purerpofile SDK in Xcode

-Drag and drop the PureprofileSDK.framework bundle in Xcode's document outline pane and check the __Copy items if needed__ checkbox in the window that appears next.
+Drag and drop the PureprofileSDK.framework bundle in Xcode's document outline pane (1) and check the __Copy items if needed__ checkbox in the window that appears next.
-Select your project target in the document outline.
-In the General tab, PureprofileSDK.framework will be listed in the *Frameworks, Libraries and Embedded binaries* section and from there select __Embed & Sign__ as shown in the screenshot below.
+Select your project in the document outline, in the General tab, PureprofileSDK.framework will be listed in the *Frameworks, Libraries and Embedded Content* section (2) and from there select __Embed & Sign__ as shown in the screenshot below.

 ![alt text](https://devtools.pureprofile.com/surveys/ios/assets/Xcode_embedded_binaries_screenshot.jpg)